viktorvorobev/viktorvorobev/README.md

 I am an experienced developer that's ready to do pretty much everything and ready to try things that he never did before!

 - 💬 Ask me about anything, and we both might know something new!
-- I'm adding this line to remove it later for hacktoberfest.
-I'm a bad person, but it's my first one.
-I promise not to do that any more.

 **Languages and Tools**